Same-sex marriage in Mississippi: Native American nations

 The Indian Civil Rights Act, also known as Public Law 90–284 (Anumpa Ʋlhpisa 90–284), primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
 While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
 Consequently, many tribes have enacted their own marriage and family laws.
 As a result, the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.
 Mississippi has only one federally recognized Native American tribe, the Mississippi Band of Choctaw Indians.
-Its Domestic Relations Code recognizes all marriages which have been validly performed in another jurisdiction.
-The code defines marriage as "a personal consensual relationship arising out of a civil contract", and does not expressly forbid same-sex marriages.
+Its Domestic Relations Code recognizes all marriages which have been validly performed in other jurisdictions.
+The code defines marriage as "a personal consensual relationship arising out of a civil contract to which the consent of parties capable of making it is necessary", and does not expressly forbid same-sex marriages.
 On May 4, 2016, the Assistant Attorney General, Cheryl Hamby, stated in an official opinion that due to its recognition of Mississippi state law as a "valid means for marriage, same sex marriage is valid in tribal court.
 Additionally, the tribe will recognize a Mississippi same-sex marriage licence."